 We may be justified in believing the uniformity assumption; generally observed cases that we experience, resemble unobserved cases.
 But what about cases that we have not experienced?
 We expect that cases that are not yet experienced will resemble cases that have been experienced.
 And we may be justified in believing that.
 But only with the help of a circular argument.
-We are justified in making the assumption that that because we expect cases that have not experienced to resemble cases that have been experienced we are justified in making the assumption that cases that we have not experienced will resemble cases that have been experienced.
-And so on.
-The uniformity assumption is justified by the uniformity assumption; the future will resemble the past.
+We are justified in making the assumption that that because we expect cases that have not experienced to resemble cases that have been experienced we are justified in making the assumption that cases that we have not experienced we are justified in making the assumption is justified by the uniformity assumption, a fact that is in turn justified by the uniformity assumption; the future will resemble the past.